whitehtb7/whitehtb7/README.md

 - 👋 Hi, I’m @whitehtb7
-- 👀 I’m interested in Cyber Security specialized in web security, networking and programming
+- 👀 I’m interested in Cyber Security specialized in web security and Cryptography, networking and programming
 - 🌱 I’m currently learning Bsc in Computer Networks and Information Security Engineering at The University of Dodoma
 - 💞️ I’m looking to collaborate on Cyber Security , Networking and Programming
 - 📫 How to reach me just check my telegram id:whitehtb7